Posts

 Image

 Reading Comprehension Writer's Tone Ex.
 2 Reading Comprehension Indentifying the Tone of the writer in RC Instructions: Read the following sentenses, then click to find the TONE.
-Follow WhatsApp Channel "English Pro Talk "The Earth revolves around the Sun once every 356 days" --Choose-- Neutral Formal Informal Serious Humorous Optimistic Pessimistic Critical Sarcastic Pursuasive Nostalgic Didactic Refelective Satirical "The research findings demonstrate a significant correlation between diet and health." --Choose-- Neutral Formal Informal Serious Humorous Optimistic Pessimistic Critical Sarcastic Pursuasive Nostalgic Didactic Refelective Satirical "Guess what?
-I got to see my old frien...
+Follow Channel "English Pro Talk "The Earth revolves around the Sun once every 356 days" --Choose-- Neutral Formal Informal Serious Humorous Optimistic Pessimistic Critical Sarcastic Pursuasive Nostalgic Didactic Refelective Satirical "The research findings demonstrate a significant correlation between diet and health." --Choose-- Neutral Formal Informal Serious Humorous Optimistic Pessimistic Critical Sarcastic Pursuasive Nostalgic Didactic Refelective Satirical "Guess what?
+I got to see my old friend yesterd...

 Phrases Identification